| | |

 Quote: “Setting deadlines has helped us to stay focused and ensure that we achieve our goals on time,” explains Laura – Digital Product Manager.

 The SMART criteria are an effective approach to defining requirements more clearly and comprehensibly.
 They help us to set precise and achievable goals that both motivate our team and serve the company’s strategic objectives.
-This structured approach makes it possible to achieve success quickly and efficiently with targeted adjustments.
+This structured approach allows us to achieve success quickly and efficiently with targeted adjustments.

 Till Neitzke